cresset-template/cresset/README.md

    Buildah, the build system behind Podman, does not support the `--link` flag as of the time of writing.
 2. Convert all `docker compose` commands in the `Makefile` recipes to `podman-compose` and remove the now redundant Docker-related variables.
-   For best results add the `--podman-build-args='--format docker --jobs 2'` flag to build-related commands.
+   For best results, add the `--podman-build-args='--format docker --jobs 2'` flag to build-related commands.

 Note that Podman Compose in rootless mode is much slower than using Docker, even with the additional options.